jkamenik/orig-blog/source/_posts/2010-11-18-learning-selenium.markdown

 ### Using the IDE
 It took a long time to understand this tool, since I had no background in Selenium.
 The basic premiss is that each file is a single test case, which is a set of tests.
 Each test is a grouping of three items: the action, the target, and the expected result.
 It natively creates a 3 column HTML table, which it can also run, but personal preference is that use the IDE to export the basic test into a different language.

-I am a rails developer, and am familar with rspec so I use the IDE to run the tests to make sure they work, but then I transfer it to rspec since it is a more expressive test framework.
+I am a rails developer, and am familiar with rspec so I use the IDE to run the tests to make sure they work, but then I transfer it to rspec since it is a more expressive test framework.
 The downside is that you have to use a Remote Control to run the test, which adds an extra level of complications.
 We will get to the Remote Control later.

 A basic HTML test looks like this:
 {% gist 1151478 test.html %}